 Orthotics and Bracing

-We are proud to employ our own full time certified pedorthotist, Richard Penn.
-Richard specializes in footwear and supportive devices and has over 20 years of clinical experience.
+We are proud to employ our own full time certified Pedorthotist, Richard Penn.
+Richard specializes in footwear and supportive devices, custom orthotic fitting, and bracing with over 20 years of clinical experience.
 Whether you are training for a marathon or just trying to make that fashionable shoe fit and feel a little better, Richard can help.
 Rather than writing a prescription and sending you out for a shoe insert or a brace, our physicians communicate directly with Richard who can usually fabricate the insert or fit the brace during the same visit.
 Because he works side by side with our physicians, no details are lost in translation and suggested adjustments are made immediately, saving you valuable time.

 Extracorporeal Shock Wave Therapy